 Related Article: Pedestrian Accidents Continue To Go Up Across The State Of Florida

 Even when pedestrian bridges are constructed properly, they still have issues and drawbacks.
 An elevated pedestrian bridge is usually designed with a steep or long ramp or stairway.
 This creates a hazard for anyone trying to get across traffic safely.

 This is especially true for the elderly or disabled who use mobility aids.
 They are often hesitant to use the bridges, especially when wet, due to fears of traction issues.

 It is not just disabled and elderly that have concerns.
 Students at the University of Florida are hesitant to use a pedestrian bridge spanning I-75 due to “shoddy construction.”
 This has resulted in many students riding bikes or walking along the side of the highway, which further increases the risk of pedestrian accidents.

 Related Article: Do Pedestrians Always Have The Right Of Way?

 Another problem with pedestrian bridges is their use at night.
 Many people, particularly females, feel unsafe using these dark bridges that are often hidden from public view.
 The possibility of being attacked, mugged, or even sexually assaulted is real.
 As a result, at night, when pedestrian accidents are even more likely, these bridges are avoided.

 Your Rights After a Florida Pedestrian Accident

 If you are the victim of a pedestrian accident in Florida, you have rights.
-At Fetterman & Associates, PA, our legal team is dedicated to helping accident victims recover the compensation they are entitled to.
+At Fetterman Law our legal team is dedicated to helping accident victims recover the compensation they are entitled to.
 We will investigate the accident scene, gather evidence, and ensure the responsible party is held accountable.

 As a top accident lawyer in the state, you can feel confident that we will fight for your rights and ensure you get the full amount of compensation you are entitled to.